jurasofish/pyweb/readme.md

 </body>
 ```

+In these examples - and the examples in this repository - pyodide has been loaded from the iodide CDN. pyodide is very large so you may wish to set up a more controlled CDN to ensure your site does not have performance issues.

 ### Running code

 You can type code in the terminal and run it, of course.
 The terminal is intended to vaguely mirror the PyCharm python console behaviour.
 It supports multi-line input if it detects an incomplete first line or if you use `shift+enter`.
-History accesible with arrow keys.
-The terminal itself is based on [jQuery Terminal Emulator](https://github.com/jcubic/jquery.terminal)
+History is accesible with arrow keys.
+The terminal itself uses [jQuery Terminal Emulator](https://github.com/jcubic/jquery.terminal).

 From JavaScript, use the `pyWeb.runCode()` function to execute code in the terminal.
 Using the `options` argument you can control whether thd code itself and the output of the code are displayed in the terminal.